 In any case, if your contact person comes across as particularly insistent, this is an additional indication of fraud.

-Please note, don't trust the 'professional' appearance of the website to which they referred you; the swindlers do everything they can, of course, to appear as legitimate as possible.
+Be wary and do not trust the 'professional' look of the website to which you are referred; fraudsters clearly do everything they can to appear as legitimate as possible.

 More than ever, then, prudence is necessary.